msnehagup/biztalk-docs/biztalk/install-and-config-guides/set-up-and-install-prerequisites-for-biztalk-server-2020.md

 > - You need to know the server name and TCP port number for the SMTP Server.
 If you installed IIS and SMTP Server on this same computer, then you use the local SMTP Server.
 If the SMTP server requires authentication, then have the user name and password ready.
 > - The BAM portal and BAM Alerts are separate features.
 If you are using BAM Alerts, then SQL Server Database Mail is required.
 If you are not using BAM Alerts, then SQL Server Database Mail is not required.

-**For specific configuration steps, see**: Configure [SQL Server 2016 Database Mail](https://docs.microsoft.com/sql/relational-databases/database-mail/configure-database-mail) or [SQL Server 2014 Database Mail](https://msdn.microsoft.com/library/hh245116(v=sql.120).aspx).
+**For specific configuration steps, see**: Configure [SQL Server Database Mail](https://docs.microsoft.com/sql/relational-databases/database-mail/configure-database-mail).

 To send a test email:
 1. Right-click **Database Mail**, and select **Send Test E-Mail**.